Posted May 28, 2016

 Hassinger Daniels Mansion Bed and Breakfast

-The Hassinger Daniels Mansion Bed and Breakfast, located in the Five Points South neighborhood, is as central a location as you can get.
-The 1898 registered national historic mansion, now a bed and breakfast, is welcoming from the moment you lay eyes on its large wrap-around front porch.
-The foyer and downstairs are filled with unique southern charm, as well as the carvings that decorate much of the front sitting room, all from the carving school located in the basement of the mansion.
-Our room, Hera’s Loft located on the third floor was a spacious ensuite with a small balcony overlooking the city.
-The bed and breakfast has a total of 10 guest rooms spread out over three floors.
+The Hassinger Daniels Mansion Bed and Breakfast, in the Five Points South neighborhood, is as central a location as you can get.
+The 1898 registered national historic mansion, now a bed-and-breakfast is welcoming from the moment you lay eyes on its large wrap-around front porch.
+The foyer and downstairs are filled with a unique southern charm, and the carvings that decorate much of the front sitting room, all from the carving school in the mansion's basement.
+Our room, Hera’s Loft on the third floor was a spacious en-suite with a small balcony overlooking the city.
+The bed-and-breakfast has 10 guest rooms spread out over three floors.

 Not only is staying in a locally owned bed and breakfast impactful on the community you visit, but you also enrich your experience by getting to know the host as well as the other guests.
 Breakfast is the optimal time for this interaction.
 Each morning, breakfast was served at 9 a.m. in the grand dining room on the ground floor with all the other guests.
 This made for a lively and engaging discussion about ourselves and what brought each of us to the city.
 The host, Sheila did an amazing job engaging with all of the guests, even remembering our names, occupations, and where we were from.
 It certainly made for a more personal and enjoyable experience.